-Incomplete and inaccurate system documentation present the risk that personnel do not adhere to required processes and controls, and in some cases, prohibits the auditor from testing select FISCAM domains.
-The lack of comprehensive and consistent continuous monitoring activities and risk assessments as well as the lack of comprehensive tracking or periodic review of vulnerabilities or known system weaknesses present the risk that personnel do not identify and remediate weaknesses in their environment in a timely manner.
+Incomplete and inaccurate system documentation presents the risk that personnel do not adhere to required processes and controls, and in some cases, prohibits the auditor from testing select FISCAM domains.
+The lack of comprehensive and consistent continuous monitoring activities and risk assessments present the risk that personnel do not identify and remediate weaknesses in their environment in a timely manner.
 Additionally, without a comprehensive understanding of all devices, software and systems and the controls, OPM is unable to provide comprehensive security oversight or risk mitigation in the protection of its resources.
-Furthermore, without comprehensive tracking or periodic review of vulnerabilities or known system weaknesses.
-OPM is unable to determine whether appropriate action has been taken and whether they have been remediated within a timely manner.
-Additionally, without a comprehensive and timely review of controls performed by third parties, OPM is unable to validate that the internal control environment can mitigate risks.
-Lastly, without comprehensive separation processes, contractors may retain lingering access to systems.
+The lack of review of the SOC report increases the risk that (a) modifications or amendments to responsibilities and controls may go undetected, and (b) required updates are not documented and implemented.
+This risk may impact confidentiality, integrity, or availability of financial data within the application.
 The issues presented above may increase the risk of financial systems being compromised and may result in the unauthorized use, modification, or disclosure of financially relevant transactions or data.